 14 ideas to turn B2B website visitors into leads

-To turn website visitors into leads, first you need website visitors.
+To turn website visitors into leads, first, you need website visitors.
 Sure enough, if you build it, they will eventually come; but, when you’re starting out, it can help to put up a big sign that says, ‘hey, look here!’.

 Pay-per-click (PPC) has a place within the inbound methodology.
 It can kick-start a campaign launch.
-However, be warned: PPC is a short-term solution.
+However, be warned: it's a short-term solution.
 In the long-term, you want to be relying on organic traffic by conducting search engine optimisation (SEO) activities.
 Why?
 Because, unless you’ve got a huge budget, paying for every click is unsustainable.
 Once you stop feeding money into the machine, it’s game over.

 18. Write a great press release